Pros and Cons of Short-term Health Insurance Plans

 - When it comes to short-term health insurance, the primary benefit that they offer is in terms of money.
 Health insurance affordability is a serious issue for many potential buyers.
 Short-term health insurance plans are much more pocket-friendly in comparison with long-term health insurance plans.

-- Short-term health insurance plans generally last for a period of 12 months, but it can vary from 1 month to 36 months and anywhere in between.
+- Short-term health insurance plans generally last for a period of upto 12 months.
 However, the idea is that the buyer is in control and he gets to choose his preferred period of coverage.

 - In India, the private sector, as well as public sector/ governmental organizations, provide health insurance coverage for their employees.
 Other than that, lots of options offered by health insurance companies are available for people to select a plan for themselves that suit their individual needs the best.
 Short-term health insurance plans are particularly useful for people who are in between jobs.
 When an employee is freshly out of an organization and is looking forward to joining another one shortly, they can opt for a short-term health insurance plan for themselves, knowing their future company will provide them with a new long-term cover soon.